snookca/photos/photo/faroeislands.md

 It was a bit of a hike to get here.
 Much of the Faroe Islands haven't had many tourists.

 As a result, there's not a clear path to get here.
-We got here and it was very window.
+We got here and it was very windy.
 I was scared to get too close to the edge for fear of getting blown into the water.